-You can then submit inventory evidence if you raise an end of tenancy charge that your tenants choose to dispute and send on to the Independent Dispute Resolution service.
+You can then submit this inventory as evidence if you raise end of tenancy charges that your tenants choose to dispute, and send on to the Independent Dispute Resolution service.
 Without such evidence, it's much harder to prove your case.

 Be sure to draw up a fresh inventory before every new tenancy begins so that all information is correct and up to date.